 You can send 1,500 emails per month per inbox on the base pricing plan, and they recommend that you use the service for at least 45-90 days to fully warm up your inbox before sending any sales email campaigns.

-Who is it for: Email marketers needing a standalone email warmup service
+Best for: Email marketers needing a standalone email warmup service

 Pricing: Starts at $12 per month per inbox for 50 emails per day. $39 per inbox per month for 150 emails per day. $199 per inbox per month for 500 emails per day.